Welcome to O'Block: Commercial performance

 Welcome to O'Block gained great success across the country, gaining over 26,000 album-equivalent units (including 1,000 copies in pure album sales) in its first week, and over 46,000 in the second week, peaking at number 5 on Billboard 200 for US albums; it also reached number 1 on the Top R&B/Hip-Hop Albums chart, and topped the Top Independent Albums chart, while peaking at number 12 on the Top 100 Canadian albums chart.

-Welcome to O'Block achieved RIAA platinum certification on December 20, 2024, with over a million of copies sold in the US, and was awarded silver certification by the BPI on November 1, 2024, for selling over 60,000 copies in the UK.
+Welcome to O'Block achieved RIAA platinum certification on December 20, 2024, with over a million of copies sold in the US, and was awarded a gold certification by the BPI on August 7, 2026, for selling over 100,000 copies in the UK.